 Why is it so difficult to build a quantum computer?

 There are challenges at every level, from assembling qubits, to reading and writing information on them, to shuttling information back and forth without it disappearing in a puff of uncertainty.

 A qubit is the ultimate diva.
 While a Hollywood starlet might demand a gigantic dressing room and a bath full of rose petals, a qubit demands perfect isolation and a thermostat set at one hundredth of a degree above absolute zero.
 The slightest vibration from a nearby atom can cause a qubit to throw a quantum tantrum, and lose its superposition.

 The overriding difficulty is how to maintain the delicate states of superposition and entanglement long enough to run a calculation – the so-called coherence time.

-The truth is we don’t know how long it will take to build the quantum diva’s dressing room, or if it’s even possible.
 Despite this daunting challenge, the race to build the first practical quantum computer has become one of the grand scientific challenges of our time – involving thousands of physicists and engineers at dozens of research institutes scattered around the globe.

 Cathal O'Connell is a science writer based in Melbourne.